wwoo/tf_box_classify/README.md

 115 images for each class is used to train the model.

+`tf_convnet_test.ipynb` is a Jupyter notebook which runs through the training example.

 The main code samples are:

 `tf_convnet_test.py` reads the training and validation data from train.txt and valid.txt, then builds and executes the TensorFlow graph.
 Run it with no arguments: